noamsauerutley/noamsauerutley/README.md

 I live in ~~Texas~~ ~~Brooklyn~~ Bermuda & use **they/them** pronouns.

-If you're an emerging developer (especially y'all who are underrepresented or coming from non-traditional backgrounds in tech), please feel free to email me directly at noamsauerutley@gmail.com with questions or to set up a time to chat.\
+If you're an emerging developer (especially if you're underrepresented or coming from non-traditional backgrounds in tech), please feel free to email me directly at noamsauerutley@gmail.com with questions or to set up a time to chat.\
-Also: please know that I dedicate a limited amount of time to online comms, so it may be a bit before I can get back to you.
+I dedicate a limited amount of time to online comms, so it may be a bit before I can get back to you.